auth0/docs/articles/connections/index.md

 Auth0 is an identity hub that supports many identity providers using various protocols (like [OpenID Connect](/protocols/oidc), [SAML](/protocols/saml), [WS-Federation](/protocols/ws-fed), and more).

 Auth0 sits between your app and the Identity Provider that authenticates your users.
 This adds a level of abstraction so your app is isolated from any changes to and idiosyncrasies of each provider's implementation.
-In addition, Auth0's [normalized user profile](/user-profile) simplifies user management.

 The relationship between Auth0 and any of these authentication providers is referred to as a **connection**.
 Auth0 supports [Social](#social), [Enterprise](#enterprise), [Database](#database-and-custom-connections) and [Passwordless](#passwordless) connections.